esimov/gospline/README.md

 # gospline
 Gospline is little Go library to transform straight lines into curves.
-The core algorithm is mainly based on https://github.com/Tagussan/BSpline library.
+The core algorithm is mainly based on https://github.com/Tagussan/BSpline.

 The library is written in a modular way which means that it can be plugged in into different rendering methods.
 The examples provided below renders the resulted curves into image and svg, but since it has been developed using Go's philosophy of inheritance over encapsulation, it enables other types of outputs, until they implements the <a href="https://golang.org/pkg/io/#Writer">io.Writer</a> interface.